Norecipes - Elevating Everyday Meals

 Preheat the oven to 450 degrees F (230C).

 Prepare a 6-inch by 2.5-inch pan by lining the inside with parchment paper.
 If you have a pan with a removable bottom, you can remove the bottom and then use it to press the parchment paper into the pan.
-This makes it much easier, and once the paper is creased to fit the pan, you can put the bottom back and then set the shaped parchment paper into the pan.
+This makes it much easier, and once the paper is creased to fit the pan, you can put the bottom back and then set the shaped parchment paper inside the pan.

 Add all of the ingredients straight from the refrigerator into a blender and blend until smooth.
 You want to use cold ingredients to ensure you can get good browning on top without overcooking the center, but if they are too cold, your blender may have trouble mixing them.
 In this case, let it sit for a bit until they've warmed up enough to allow your blender to spin.
 You can also use a hand blender or mixer to do this, but you want to incorporate as little air as possible into the batter as you'll need to get all these bubbles out later.

 Pour the Basque Cheesecake batter into the prepared pan.
 Now you want to smack the bottom of the pan against the countertop.
 The impact will force air bubbles in the batter to the surface.
 You'll probably want to spread a dishtowel between the pan and your counter to avoid damaging both.
 Keep repeating this until you don't see any more bubbles surfacing.
+You can also use a spatula to help remove the bubbles on the surface.

-Put the Basque Cheesecake onto a sheet pan and then place this into your preheated oven.
+Put the Basque Cheesecake onto a sheet pan, and then place this into your preheated oven.
 Set the timer for 20 minutes.
 After 10 minutes, you should see some light browning on parts of the cake.
 If you don't see any browning, raise the temperature 10 degrees and continue monitoring it.
 If it looks like it's too dark at 10 minutes, lower the heat by 10 degrees.
 Ideally, you want to get the cheesecake out of the oven with a dark brown top after 20-25 minutes, but the center should still be extremely jiggly and undercooked.

-If the cheesecake still isn't browned to your liking after 25 minutes, I recommend removing it from the oven at this point, or it will likely be overcooked in the center.
+If the cheesecake still isn't browned to your liking after 25 minutes, I recommend removing it from the oven at this point or it will likely be overcooked in the center.

 Let this cool on a wire rack until it reaches room temperature, and then cover it and refrigerate it overnight.

 To slice the Matcha Basque Cheesecake, remove it from the pan using the parchment paper, and then use a knife that has been heated with boiling water to cut it.
-Pour boiling water over the knife after each cut to ensure you get nice clean cuts.
+Pour boiling water over the knife after each cut to ensure you get nice clean slices.

 Other Matcha Recipes